QASymphony/shell-agent-samples/AutomationHostExamples/automateJMeter/README.md

 ## Update Configuration File:

-**git\_url:** The shell script uses the url to clone a repository and send pull requests everytime it runs if -git input is used
+**git\_url:** The shell script uses the url to clone a repository and send pull requests everytime it runs if -g input is used

 **local\_repository:** The folder containing the .jmx file.
 The shell script will use this to know where to run the tests.
 Make sure to place this folder in the same directory as the the python and shell scripts.